mattwach/light_bulb_changer/README.md

 [datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf).
 There are several possible solutions and a large amount of websites and Youtube videos that cover the topic.

-   _Note: The microcontroller world has the concept of a "bootloader" where a separate USB-serial converter chip feeds serial data to persistant firmware on the microcontroller, which then programs the chip.
-This bootloading method is used with the Arduino Uno, Nano and many other "microcontroller on a PCB".
-We are not using this setup with the ATTiny85 and are instead using the "low level" programming protocol._

 A sampling of options include: